parlonslondon/website/content/about.md

 ### Note For French Learners

-When in-person this group is purely conversational.
+This group is purely conversational.
 There are no lessons, no formal topics of conversation and no arranged activities, it's just a group of people who get together in the pub, except in French.

 If you know even a little French (what you remember from school or a few Duolingo levels) but aren't yet comfortable speaking you are welcome to attend just to listen and develop your "French ears".
 However,